Deploy an Application on AIMMS PRO¶

 .aimmspack is created using the AIMMS IDE, via AIMMS Menu - File - Export File…

 After the standard file selection dialog of Windows where to save a file, you’ll get a dialog that looks like:

 enabling you to select a non-default encryption.
-OK’ing this dialog, you’ll get a next dialog to select the contents of the
+By clicking OK, you’ll get a next dialog to select the contents of the

 Note, AIMMS will store the selection made in the project such that you do not have the make the same selection next time around.

 When you open your AIMMS portal, you should see something like this, in particular the green “Publish App” button.

 If you do not have the publish button, please contact your AIMMS PRO administrator and ask to become a member of the